President Murmu to arrive in Hyderabad for first southern sojourn CanIndia News

 This will be Murmu’s maiden visit to Hyderabad since she was elected to the highest office in July.

+Before reaching the Rashtrapati Nilayam, the President will visit Srisailam Temple in Andhra Pradesh and inaugurate projects related to its development under the ‘PRASAD’ (Pilgrimage Rejuvenation And Spiritual Augmentation Drive) scheme of the Union Tourism Ministry.
+She will also visit Sri Shivaji Spoorthy Kendram at Srisailam.

-During her five-day stay, she would visit Ramappa and Bhadrachalam temples as well as participate in locally arranged programmes in the city.
+During her five-day stay, she would participate in various programmes in the city.

+On Tuesday, the President will address the students and faculty members of the Keshav Memorial Educational Society in Hyderabad, and then visit the Sardar Vallabhbhai Patel National Police Academy to address the officer trainees of Indian Police Service (74th RR Batch).
+She will also inaugurate the Wide Plate Mill of Mishra Dhatu Nigam Ltd (MIDHANI) at Hyderabad.

+On December 28, the President will visit Sri Seetharama Chandra Swamyvari Devasthanam, Bhadrachalam and lay the foundation stone for the development of tourism infrastructure there under the ‘PRASAD’ scheme.
+She will also inaugurate Sammakka Saralamma Janjati Pujari Sammelan, organised by the Vanvasi Kalyan Parishad-Telangana as well as virtually inaugurate Eklavya Model Residential Schools of the Ministry of Tribal Affairs at Komaram Bheem Asifabad and Mahabubabad districts of Telangana.

 The Telangana government has made elaborate arrangements for the President’s stay.